Banja Luka, Bosnia and Herzegovina Exlusive in the web!

-Ljubljana, Portorož, Bled et al., Vidmar Memorial, Slovenia, ongoing
+Ljubljana, Portoroz et al., Vidmar Memorial, Slovenia List of winners

 Sombor, Parcetic Memorial, Serbia

-Further strong tournaments for instance in Titograd (today Podgorica), Montenegro in 1984, or legendary blitz tournaments in Herceg Novi, Montenegro in 1970 and 1983.
+Two legendary blitz tournaments had been organised in Herceg Novi, Montenegro in 1970 and 1983.

-Bosna, held in Sarajevo, is played today as an Open tournament of rather regional status.
+Bosna, held in Sarajevo, was of world elite calibre as a longtime invitation tournament, today it is played as an open tournament of rather regional status.

-The Vidmar Memorial, Slovenia, sometimes was organized as a pure national competition.
+The Vidmar Memorial, Slovenia, sometimes is organized as a pure national competition.